-If you need the 13C-NMR predicted spectrum, follow the same instructions but selecting the options for '13C' (be sure that you select the correct tab for 13C in the 'NMR Predictor Box' dialog, red square in the figure below).
+If you need the C-NMR predicted spectrum, follow the same instructions but selecting the options for '13C' (be sure that you select the correct tab for 13C in the 'NMR Predictor Box' dialog, red square in the figure below).
 As you can see in the 'NMR Predictor Option' box below, you can select the limits, the number of points, the frequency and the line width of the spectrum.
-It is also possible to predict 'DEPT' (CH and CH3 up and CH2 and Quaternary carbons down) and spectra with only protonated carbons (DEPT 45) by checking the applicable boxes.
+You can predict 'DEPT' (CH and CH3 up and CH2 and Quaternary carbons down) and spectra with only protonated carbons (DEPT 45) by checking the applicable boxes.
 If you want to get a DEPT 135, you must check both boxes.